guyroutledge/atozcss/_drafts/2016-04-20-handy-sass-mixins.md

 from the [HTML5 Boilerplate](https://html5boilerplate.com/) is a solid approach.

-When hiding something, we want to ensure it's hidden so I've included a `!important` after each declaration here to ensure the element is definitely not visible to sighted users.
+When hiding something, we want to really make sure it's hidden so I've included a `!important` after each declaration here to ensure the element is definitely not visible to sighted users.
+This is really the only time such liberal use of `!important` makes sense - try to avoid it for getting out of specificity trouble.

 {% highlight scss %}
 @mixin visuallyhidden {